What is your approach to tinnitus treatment?

 Technology alone does not ensure a successful outcome.
 Everyone in the world of audiology has access to the same products and advancements.
 However, in the wrong hands, the best technology is worthless and sometimes reckless.
 Just put a 16-year-old in a Lamborghini and see what happens.

 We have worked with so many patients with tinnitus for so long that there is not much we have not already encountered and overcome.
 By integrating the best technology with our processes and decades of combined experience, patients get the relief they deserve.
-Experience the difference experience makes at Sound Relief.
+See the difference experience makes at Sound Relief.

 Tinnitus Sound Generators (TSGs) are necessary to provide the brain and auditory cortex with a soothing distraction away from tinnitus.
 To be effective, TSGs must be ear-level, stable, dynamic, and prescriptive.
 For patients with normal hearing and tinnitus, TSGs do not need an active microphone to change the perception of tinnitus.